Koha backup is not only a technical task. It is the safety plan for your library system.

 sudo koha-run-backups --output /backups/koha --days 7

-If you want smaller backups, you can exclude indexes:
+If you want smaller backups, you can exclude Zebra indexes:

 sudo koha-run-backups --output /backups/koha --days 7 --exclude-indexes